Dr Challoner's Grammar School: Houses

 There are currently six houses, each named after a previous headmaster:

-The houses compete in a yearly competition, starting when students begin school in September and culminating at Sports Day, usually in late June.
-The competition is keenly contested, and every student is given an opportunity to take part in over 70 competitions.
+The houses compete in a yearly competition, starting with the beginning of the school year in September and culminating at Sports Day, usually in June.
 The range of activities include sports, drama and music to code-breaking.
 It also offers a leadership opportunity for students in positions such as Captains, Deputy Captains, and mentors.

 Academics

 Dr Challoner's students did well in two subjects nationally in 2003.
 It was one of two schools named by the Department of Education (the other being Royal Grammar School, High Wycombe) as the best performing schools nationwide in the 2003 GCSEs and named the country's best grammar school in 2011.
 In the 2011 GCSEs, boys achieved a 100% pass rate with 50 of the 183 candidates earning all A*-A grades.

+In 2025, the school performed above both the local authority and national average in England for number of pupils obtaining a Grade 5 or above in GCSE level English and Maths.
+The school also ranked above the local authority and English national average for the number of pupils staying in education, obtaining an apprenticeship or entering employment.